 Bring a cane or walking aid if needed.

-Give yourself plenty of time in case a dizziness episode begins.
+Give yourself plenty of time in case you start to get dizzy.

 Be patient.
-If an activity like walking through a crowded shop causes you stress, you may not be ready for it yet.
+If an activity such as walking through a crowded shop causes you stress, you may not be ready for it yet.

 If you become dizzy or disoriented while driving, you could hurt yourself and others.
-That's why it's best to avoid driving until symptoms subside.
+That's why it's best to not drive until symptoms have gone away.
 In some cases, your license may be temporarily held until it's safe for you to drive again.

 Ask a friend to drive for you.